-- A combined total for Ring Fence Corporation Tax (RFCT) and the Supplementary Charge (SC); - Petroleum Revenue Tax (PRT), including any Advance Petroleum Revenue Tax (APRT) repayments received (by field); - · Petroleum Licence Fees (by licence); - the OGA Levy; and - Payments to TCE and CES in respect of pipelines operated by companies that are engaged in UK extractive activities.
+- A combined total for Ring Fence Corporation Tax (RFCT) and the Supplementary Charge (SC); - · Energy (Oil and Gas) Profits Levy (EPL); - Petroleum Revenue Tax (PRT), including any Advance Petroleum Revenue Tax (APRT) repayments received (by field); - Payments to The Crown Estate (TCE) and Crown Estate Scotland (CES) in respect of pipelines operated by companies that are engaged in UK extractive activities. - Monetary payments to local planning authorities as part of planning obligations.